Problems Using Joint and POD/ITF Bank Accounts to Avoid Probate

 There are two common and simple ways to avoid probate - using joint accounts and using payable on death accounts (POD), also called transfer on death accounts (TOD), as well as in trust for accounts (ITF), and Totten trusts.

 If an account is owned jointly in the names of two or more people and it's designated "with rights of survivorship," then when one account owner dies the surviving owners will simply continue to own the account.

 Probate of this type of joint account simply won't be necessary.
 Instead, all that the surviving owners will need to do is show the bank or investment company a death certificate for the deceased owner, and then the deceased owner's name can be removed from the account.
 There are, however, several drawbacks to using this type of account:

-- Guardianship or conservatorship for minor owners - If the joint owner is a minor, then a court-supervised guardianship or conservatorship will need to be established for the account to be used for the minor's benefit.
-This can be avoided by titling the account in the name of your Revocable Living Trust which establishes a trust for the benefit of the minor after your death.
+- Guardianship or conservatorship for minor owners: If the joint owner is a minor, then a court-supervised guardianship or conservatorship will need to be established for the account to be used for the minor's benefit.
+This can be avoided by tilting the account in the name of your Revocable Living Trust which establishes a trust for the benefit of the minor after your death.